-Trump isolated as US military, business and political leaders condemn violence
+Trump isolated as US military, business and political leaders condemn racism

 Republicans condemn Trump

-But it was members of Trump's own party who went one step further than either the US business or military leaders, directly condemning the president for his response.
+Some members of Trump's party directly condemned the President for his response.

 "Through his statements yesterday, President Trump took a step backward by again suggesting there is moral equivalency between the white supremacist neo-Nazis and KKK members who attended the Charlottesville rally and people like Ms. Heyer.
 I, along with many others, do not endorse this moral equivalency," regular Trump critic senator Lindsay Graham said in a statement.

-While there have been no political resignations as a result of Trump's remarks, US political leaders on both sides of the aisle have made stern remarks.

-Former Republican presidential nominee John McCain joined Graham in his message to Trump, tweeting Wednesday "there's no moral equivalency between racists & Americans standing up to defy hate (and) bigotry."
+Former Republican presidential candidate John McCain joined Graham, tweeting Wednesday "there's no moral equivalency between racists & Americans standing up to defy hate (and) bigotry."

 "The President of the United States should say so," he continued.

+Former US Presidents George H. W. Bush and George W. Bush joined in condemning the racist violence in Virginia.
+"America must always reject racial bigotry, anti-Semitism, and hatred in all forms," they said in a a rare joint statement.

+While they did not mention Trump by name, it was a startling intervention from two former Presidents.

-The Republican leaders in the US Congress and Senate, Paul Ryan and Mitch McConnell, didn't directly question Trump's remarks but instead issued statements condemning racism and white supremacy.
+The Republican leaders in the US Congress and Senate, Paul Ryan and Mitch McConnell, stopped short of denouncing Trunmp, but condemned racism and white supremacy in strong terms

-Vice President Mike Pence, traveling in South America, said he was cutting his trip short to join Trump at Camp David.
-But he, too, offered only support for the President.
+Pence continued to support for the President.
 "The President has been clear on this tragedy and so have I," Pence said during an appearance alongside Chile's president.
 "I spoke at length about this heartbreaking situation on Sunday night in Colombia and I stand with the President and I stand by those words."

 Trump's close aides divided

-There has been little comment released from inside the Trump administration as yet and what's come has been divided.

-Trump's daughter Ivanka, who is a senior White House advisor and the closest member of his family who's Jewish, has yet to comment on her father's controversial press conference.
+Trump's daughter Ivanka, who is Jewish, has yet to comment on her father's controversial press conference.

-Requests by CNN for comment from Trump and husband Kushner were declined.
+Requests by CNN for comment from Ivanka Trump and husband Kushner were declined.

-Other Jewish members of the Cabinet have likewise not weighed in publicly on Trump's speech.
-Treasury Secretary Steve Mnuchin and top economic adviser Gary Cohn, who are both Jewish, were standing nearby during the press conference.
+Other Jewish members of the Cabinet have remained silent.
+Treasury Secretary Steve Mnuchin and top economic adviser Gary Cohn, who are both Jewish, stood near Trump as he made his controversial remarks, but have said nothing in public since.

 Meanwhile top White House aide, chief strategist Steve Bannon, said in an interview published in progressive magazine American Prospect that white supremacists were "a collection of clowns."